fchavelli/tsseg/docs/guides/contributing.rst

     pytest tests/

 When adding a new feature, please include relevant tests in ``tests/``.
-If adding a new algorithm, ensure it passes the common estimator checks (see :doc:`detectors`).
+If adding a new algorithm, ensure it passes the common estimator checks (see :doc:`../detectors/index`).

 Algorithm test suite
 ^^^^^^^^^^^^^^^^^^^^